Villains Are Destined to Die

-Villains Are Destined to Die is a South Korean web novel by Gwon Gyeoeul, later adapted into a webtoon by SOUL.
+Villains Are Destined to Die is a South Korean web novel by Gwon Gyeoeul, later adapted into a manhwa webtoon by SUOL.
 Both works were licensed by Yen Press and released in English.
+An anime television series adaptation has been announced.

 Plot

-While trying to unlock the new ending of the reverse harem mobile game Daughter of the Duke’s Super Love Project through hard mode, university student Siyeon Cha falls asleep and finds herself as the game's villainess Penelope Eckhardt.
-Knowing that her character always dies in Hard Mode, Siyeon tries to survive in the new world while her adoptive father and her other brothers mistreat her.
+While trying to unlock the new ending of the reverse harem mobile game Daughter of the Duke’s Super Love Project through hard mode, university student Siyeon Cha falls asleep and finds herself as the game's villainess Penelope Eckhart.
+Knowing that her character always dies in Hard Mode, Siyeon tries to beat the game while her adoptive father doesn't acknowledge her often and her other brothers mistreat her.

 Media

 Web novel

-Written by Gwon Gyeoeul, Villains Are Destined to Die was originally published as a web novel on Tapas.
+Written by Gwon Gyeoeul, Villains Are Destined to Die was originally published as a web novel on KakaoPage and Tapas.
 D&C Books released the web novel in five volumes in September 2020.
 In 2024, Yen Press licensed the novel in English for their Ize Press imprint, with the first volume released in August 2025.